MongoDB Cloud

 We have begun disallowing new use of TLS 1.0 and TLS 1.1 in Atlas and these versions of TLS will be completely removed from MongoDB Atlas on or shortly after 1 December, 2025.

-This may have the following impact on our customers:
+This may have the following impact on our customers who do have TLS 1.0/1.1 usage:

 API Usage: If you utilize the MongoDB API (e.g., via Terraform or similar automation tools) to programmatically create or manage clusters, API calls attempting to provision or configure a cluster with TLS 1.0 or TLS 1.1 will fail after 1 December 2025.
 This applies to both new cluster creations and modifications to existing clusters.